stpierre/resume/resume.rst

 * Participate in both internal and upstream development of OpenStack components, including Nova, Glance, Keystone, Cinder, and Horizon
+* Core developer of `Rally <https://wiki.openstack.org/wiki/Rally>`_,
+  an open-source benchmarking tool for OpenStack and other systems
+* Led development of internal REST performance monitoring tool, giving cloud operators greater insight into hypervisor performance

 Amplify Education
 -----------------